ismaeltovar/portfolio-site-discontinued2022/_posts/2021-07-11-add-a-command-to-your-path-linux.md

 export PATH=$PATH:/path/to/folder/with/command
 ```

-To give you an example, if I would like to add the command `code` to my PATH:
+To give you an example, if I would like to add the 'bin' directory in the 'VSCode-linux-x64' directory PATH:

 ```
 export PATH=$PATH:/home/ismael/VSCode-linux-x64/bin
 ```

+If you don't know which directory contains the command you want, try looking for a directory named 'bin' in the root directory of the command's package.
+That is where you will usually find the commands installed with a package.

 Save the document and exit the editor (`Ctr+S` then `Ctr+X` if you used the `nano` command above).